Pesochenski/github-pulse/README.md

 ### getPinned

+**Async function**

-**Async function**, returns full information only about pinned user's repositories in array
+Returns full information only about pinned user's repositories in array

 First example: